dgennetten/quantified-self/README.md

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License.

 ## Support

-For support or questions, please contact douglas@gennetten.com
+For issues and questions:
+- Check the documentation
+- Review the code comments
+- Open an issue on GitHub

 ---

 **Note**: This is a personal dashboard application.
-Make sure to secure your API keys and tokens properly in production environments.
+Ensure you have proper authorization to access and store health data.